10 Signs You Should Invest in an Information Security Program

 You've read about another information security threat making the news, but you have remained untouched by any major mishaps.
-You may wonder “Why to invest in a security program?”.
-“Is my organization really at risk?”
+So you wonder: “Why invest in a security program?
+Is my organization really at risk?”

 You Aren’t Sure If You’re at Risk

-An Information Security is Viewed as Only an IT Issue
+Information Security is Viewed as an "IT Issue"

-Your Information Security Program is All Policy
+Your Information Security Program is All Policy and No Enforcement

-Policies are documented rules that an organization self-imposed.
-If an organization has established some information security policies but never actively enforces those policies then the policy is useless.
+Policies are documented rules that an organization self-imposes.
+If your organization has established some information security policies but never actively enforces those policies then the policy is useless!

-...Or There Is No Policy
+...Or There Is No Policy At All

 Even worse than having a policy that’s ignored is having no policy at all.
 If your organization has no policies around information security and data protection, then investing in an information security program will assist you in developing those policies.

 Time is of the essence when potential data loss is a possibility.
-If your organization does not have a plan ready for a security incident then you need an information security program.
+If your organization doesn't have a plan ready for a security incident, then you need an information security program.

-You Set Up Your Information Security Program and Simply Forgot About It
+You Haven't Updated Your Information Security Program

-If you've set up security policy and controls but have never gone back to revisit and reassess them, it’s time to make another commitment to your information security program.
+If you've set up security policy and controls but have never gone back to revisit and reassess them, it’s time to make another commitment to revamping your information security program.

-If you’re unsure of how to build and maintain a comprehensive information security program for your organization, contact CISOSHARE.
+If you’re not sure how to build and maintain a comprehensive information security program for your organization, contact CISOSHARE.